FaIhAjAlAmToPu/sharpDemo/MVC & Project/tutorial/README.md

 ## Ride-Sharing Trip Booking
-Explain how data is transacted through the MVC layers when a user books a ride by clicking a “Book Now” button, from the action to saving the trip in the database.
+**Question**: Explain how data is transacted through the MVC layers when a user books a ride by clicking a “Book Now” button, from the action to saving the trip in the database.

 **Roles**:
 - **Model**: Stores trip details (e.g., pickup location, driver), validates driver availability and distance, saves trip records to the database.